Tap the text to show or hide reading controls.

 “…”

-Though his conscience pricked at him, something swelled inside Gyu-yeon.
-He wasn’t an idiot—why was Naru thanking him for finding him?
-Remembering that he’d almost gone home without him left him feeling guilty.
+Though his conscience pricked at him, Gyu-yeon felt something swell inside.
+He wasn’t an idiot—why was he thanking him for finding her?
+Remembering that he’d almost just gone home left him feeling guilty.

 Gyu-yeon spun his head away instead of answering.
-He couldn’t bring himself to look at Naru’s face—those pure eyes were dangerously captivating.
+He couldn’t bring himself to look at Naru’s face—his pure eyes were dangerously captivating.

-Naru gripped Gyu-yeon’s shoulder and leaned his face closer, hoping now to get the answer he wanted.
+Naru gripped Gyu-yeon’s shoulder and leaned his face closer.
+He felt that now he might get the answer he wanted.

 “Gyu-yeon, can I like you?
 Can I love you?”